• Updated on Dec 2, 2025

 Best Route to follow for Manaslu and Annapurna Circuit Trek

-The best trekking route to follow for the Manaslu Circuit Trek and Annapurna Circuit Combo Trek is to start with the Manaslu region, making the starting point Machha Khola and ending towards Dharapani.
+The best trekking route to follow for the Manaslu Circuit Trek and Annapurna Circuit Combo Trek is to start with the Manaslu region, making the starting point Machha Khola, and ending at Dharapani.

 Further, from Dharapani, the trail co-joints towards Annapurna Circuit Trek and then ends in Jomsom and takes a flight to Pokhara or ends in Muktinath and then takes a drive to Pokhara.

-Trekking from Muktinath/Jomsom is not a highly recommended trail because the trail follows the driveable road all the way.
-However, if one wants to follow the trail toward Annapurna Base Camp Via Ghorepani, then it is highly recommended to drive to TATOPNI from Muktinath/Jomsom and then trek towards Annapurna Base Camp Via Ghorepani and descend towards Pokhara.
+Trekking from Muktinath/Jomsom is not a highly recommended trail because the trail follows the drivable road all the way.
+However, if one wants to follow the trail toward Annapurna Base Camp Via Ghorepani, then it is highly recommended to drive to Tatopani from Muktinath/Jomsom and then trek towards Annapurna Base Camp Via Ghorepani and descend towards Pokhara.

 annapurna circuit trail